joshvernon/yf-launcher/README.md

 A Python library to bulk-launch the Yahoo Finance pages for the tickers you specify.

 ### Disclaimer
-The author of this library is in no way affiliated with either Yahoo or finance.
+The author of this library has no affiliation with either Yahoo or finance.